0xnrous/0xnrous/README.md

-Hi,   I'm Mohamed Abdulaziz Eisa
+Hi,   I'm Mohamed Abdulaziz Eisa, Machine Learning Engineer
 ==============================================================================================================================================

 CS student with a passion for everything about **Data**